I-TECH-UW/OpenELIS-Global-2/docs/install.md

 ### Create and Load SSL Certificates

-1. Generate a signed .crt and .key for individual installation

-2. If you are just creating a test server, you can skip this section and instead run:
+1. Generate a signed .crt and .key for individual installation or if you are just creating a test server, you can skip signed keys and instead run:

-    ''sudo apt-get install ssl-cert'' or
+    ``sudo apt-get install ssl-cert``

-3. Place files in server as:
+2. If you have signed keys, place files in server as:

     ``/etc/tomcat/ssl/certs/tomcat_cert.crt``